Diamante-Smith/Active-Directory/README.md

 - Select your resource group, for the virtual machine name I just made it DC-1

-- Selected my region, for availability options set that to "No infrastructure redundancy required", Security type standard, and finally image Windows Server 2022 Datacenter Azure Edition
+- Selected my region, for availability options leave that at , Security type standard, and finally image Windows Server 2022 Datacenter Azure Edition